 After a thorough explanation of the procedure, risks, benefits, recovery, incisions, and the pros and cons of each type of implant, Dr. Lintner will answer all your questions and carefully examine your preferences and goals.
 He will help you choose the most appropriate implant material, incision type, and breast size.
 With his guidance, the decision-making process will be easy.
 As for recovery from this procedure, most patients need approximately a week off of most jobs— more if you have a labor intensive job or do a lot of lifting.
 We ask that you take a month off going to the gym, house work, and anything repetitive, but do expect that you are up and around walking after surgery.
 Also, if you have small children at home, it may be nice if a Grandma can come help for a few days.
 Another helpful thing to do is enlist the help of your girlfriends with carpool…they’ll be happy to help and we bet you’ll even return the favor when it’s their turn!
 If you desire fuller, perkier breasts, or if you seek to reclaim the youthful figure you had before pregnancy, contact Advanced Aesthetic Surgery.
 If you have questions about silicone breast implants or breast augmentation, Dr. Lintner and his caring, attentive staff will be happy to answer them.

 Please contact Advanced Aesthetic Surgery to learn more about silicone breast implants.
 Dr. Lintner has also prepared a breast augmentation document that includes information on both silicone and saline breast implants.
-View our plastic surgery photo gallery to see before and after photographs of Dr. Lintner’s patients.
+View our photo gallery for breast implant before and after photos to see the results Dr. Lintner’s patients were able to achieve.